BraadMartin/plugin-cards/readme.md

 ## Changelog ##

+#### 1.2.0 ####
+* Fixed a bug that was causing the caching to fail if two different queries of the same type were made
+* Improved CSS to incorporate 4.3 core changes and provide better responsive behavior and theme compatibility
+* Reintroduced a "Download" button on the top right of the cards
+* Introduced a new filter `plugin_cards_action_links` that can be used to hide the "Download" button
+* Changed the default cache expiration to 2 hours
+* Tested with the latest WordPress 4.3

 #### 1.1.0 ####
 * Introduced some JS to ensure we are always showing the right number of columns
 * Switched to using Dashicons for the star ratings